Python Turtle - Lesson 4

 55my_ttl.hideturtle()

-This will provide two benefits:
+This gives you two benefits:

-See if you can change all three blocks into functions.
-Remember to test each function when you create it.
+See if you can turn all three code sections into functions.

-When you finish your code should look like this:
+When you finish, your code should look like this:

 1import turtle